 Here were also murals by C. Y. Turner, who received a reported $10,000 commission.
 On the western side was “The Triumph of Manhattan,” which included Peter Stuyvesant and other historical figures.
 The mural traced the island’s history to include the Brooklyn Bridge.

 The main dining room was decorated in the Louis XVI style.
 A mezzanine gallery was designed to hold an orchestra and visitors desiring to look down at the banquets and receptions.
-The Times described the dining room as “magnificent.”
+The New York Times described the dining room as “magnificent.”
 Instead of painted murals, the room was decorated with tapestries.

 In the basement were the café and the Dutch beer cellar.
 The cafe, with its woodwork of maple, was decorated with a frieze of a landscape, executed by artist Frederic Crowninshield.
 In the Dutch room was one by Charles M. Shean, depicting a Holland landscape with windmills and dikes.